 Sub VBA_Delete_Sheet3() Application.DisplayAlerts = False Worksheets("Sheet1").Delete Application.DisplayAlerts = True End Sub

-This macro suppresses the Excel alerts prior to deleting your sheet and re-activates the alerts immediately after deleting your sheet.
+This macro hides the Excel warning prior to deleting your sheet and re-activates the alerts immediately after deleting your sheet.
 By doing this, you no longer get pestered by the message saying “Data may exist in the sheet(s) selected for deletion.”

 That’s right - no more warning prompt!
 Your sheet just automatically deletes.
 No questions asked.